ETHarvest/HyperHarvest/README.md

 ### Key Features:

-- Custom Google Authentication: Users log in with their Google accounts, and wallet creation happens automatically in the background using Web3Auth MPC-TSS.
+- **Custom Google Authentication**: Users log in with their Google accounts, and wallet creation happens automatically in the background using Web3Auth MPC-TSS.
 No additional setup is required.
-- Flexible JWT Flow: Users can authenticate using either Google or Farcaster (pending full integration), with the option to switch between them, enhancing security and control.
+- **Flexible JWT Flow**: Users can authenticate using either Google or Farcaster (pending full integration), with the option to switch between them, enhancing security and control.
-- Automatic Wallet Generation: Web3 wallets are generated during the login process, giving users immediate access to features like token transfers without additional steps.
+- **Automatic Wallet Generation**: Web3 wallets are generated during the login process, giving users immediate access to features like token transfers without additional steps.
 Core Technical Execution:
-- MPC-TSS Integration: We leverage Multi-Party Computation Threshold Signature Scheme (MPC-TSS) for secure key management, completely abstracted from the user.
+- **MPC-TSS Integration**: We leverage Multi-Party Computation Threshold Signature Scheme (MPC-TSS) for secure key management, completely abstracted from the user.
-- Smart Contract Interaction: Users can perform transactions, like deposits or withdrawals, by interacting with AAVE and Chainlink-powered vaults using Web3Auth-generated wallets.
+- **Smart Contract Interaction**: Users can perform transactions, like deposits or withdrawals, by interacting with AAVE and Chainlink-powered vaults using Web3Auth-generated wallets.
 This includes on-chain actions on Arbitrum and Optimism.
-- Persistent User Sessions: Using JWTs, we enable continuous user sessions, reducing the need for repeated logins.
+- **Persistent User Sessions**: Using JWTs, we enable continuous user sessions, reducing the need for repeated logins.
 Data is locally stored for a smooth experience during future logins.

 ### How It Works: